ares466/aws-notes/devops-pro/HA_FT_DR.md

 EC2 Auto Scaling always balances instances across AZs first, regardless of which termination policy is used.

-Custom termination policies can be created using Lambda.
+Custom termination policies can be supported via custom Lambda functions.